existence-master/Existence/README.md

 In ushering in a new era focused on existence itself, our startup seeks to redefine the boundaries of compassion, responsibility, and progress.
 By embracing the interconnected nature of all forms of existence, we aspire to contribute to a future where upliftment knows no bounds, extending its benevolent reach to every facet of our shared reality.

-## Products and Services

-At Existence, our mission is twofold: to craft groundbreaking products that redefine industries and to provide unparalleled services that empower our clients to thrive in a dynamic marketplace.

-### Product Innovation

-Our commitment to innovation drives everything we do.
-From conceptualization to execution, we are relentless in our pursuit of groundbreaking products that push the boundaries of what's possible.
-With a focus on modern frameworks and cutting-edge tools, we engineer solutions that are not just functional but transformative, setting new standards for excellence in product development.

-### Service Excellence

-In addition to our passion for product innovation, we are equally dedicated to delivering exceptional services that meet the diverse needs of our clients.
-Whether it's web development, digital marketing, or consulting, our team of experts leverages their skills and experience to provide tailored solutions that drive tangible results.
-We understand that every client is unique, and we work closely with them to develop strategies that align with their goals and objectives.

 ## Product Selection Criteria

 Looking at the above philosophy, we can envision a broad set of ideas that we can execute.
 But the probability of submitting to wishful thinking is quite high in such grand visions.
 Hence, here follows a criteria that defines some rules for project selection: